Skip to Content

 How is tantuni served?

 Lavash is the most common way to serve the wrap.
 However, some restaurants serve it in sub-style bread as a sandwich.
-You can easily use the lamb mixture to fill pitas or tortillas if that is what you have on hand.
+You can easily use the lamb mixture to fill pitas and tortillas if that is what you have.

 How is tantuni cooked?